drug-design/course/docs/chapters/conformational-analysis.md

 ### Definition of the Minimization of a Conformer
 *[Minimization]: Minimization treatments consists of successive alterations of the geometry of the molecule until a minimum is found on the conformational potential surface.

-Minimization treatment consists of successive alterations of the geometry of the molecule until a minimum is found on the conformational potential surface.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='conformational-analysis/definition-minimization-conformer-7068471a'><i class='fa fa-play' aria-hidden='true'></i></button>Minimization treatment consists of successive alterations of the geometry of the molecule until a minimum is found on the conformational potential surface.
 The minimization is terminated when it is not possible to find a conformer of lower energy in the current well considered.
 *[Minimization]: Minimization treatments consists of successive alterations of the geometry of the molecule until a minimum is found on the conformational potential surface.